natsuhiko/rasqual/README.md

 ## Updates

-09-08-2018	Introduced assay specific QC filters in *createVCF.sh*.
+09-08-2018 : Introduced assay specific QC filters in *createASVCF.sh*.

 ## How to build & install